keptn/tutorials/site/tutorials/snippets/manage/createProject.md

 ```

-**Alternatively:** If you don't want to use a Git upstream, you can create a new project without it:
+**Alternatively:** If you don't want to use a Git upstream, you can create a new project without it but please note that this is not the recommended way:
 ```
 keptn create project sockshop --shipyard=./shipyard.yaml
 ```